wantyapps/shitmovie2/movie2.md

 The mysterious men lie on the ground bleeding out.

-Spy 2 flips his banana and blows on its tip:
+Spy 2 flips his banana and blows on its tip: (heh heh)
         "That was easy."